jupyterhub/zero-to-jupyterhub-k8s/doc/source/security.rst

    rbac:
       enabled: false

-We highly recommend against doing so, however, as this will introduce security vulnerabilities to your deployment!
+We recommend keeping RBAC enabled.
+Proceed with caution if disabling RBAC, as this introduces security vulnerabilities.